dell/csm-operator/tests/e2e/scripts/vault-automation/README.md

 `--name`       name of the Vault application

 ## Optional Flags
-`--openshift`                   configure installation to use image `registry.connect.redhat.com/hashicorp/vault` instead of `hashicorp/vault`\
+`--openshift`                   boolean to configure installation to use image `registry.connect.redhat.com/hashicorp/vault` instead of `hashicorp/vault`\
 `--secrets-store-csi-driver`    boolean to configure the secrets-store-csi-driver daemonset (defaults to false)\
 `--validate-client-cert`        configure Vault to validate the client's certificate\
 `--csm-authorization-namespace` namespace of CSM Authorization (defaults to authorization)\